Art, Craft & Design

 - Record observations, experiences, ideas, information and insights appropriate to intentions

-- Use Art and Design practise to develop ideas through sustained investigations and exploration, selecting and using materials, processes and resources, identifying and interpreting relationships and analysing methods and outcomes
+- Use art and design practise to develop ideas through sustained investigations and exploration, selecting and using materials, processes and resources, identifying and interpreting relationships and analysing methods and outcomes

-- Use a variety of materials and techniques appropriately
+- Use a variety of materials and techniques appropriately in a refined and skilful way.

 Where will it take me?